cboin1996/PersonalPrograms/README.md

 # Python-Programs
 A variety of python projects either written for fun or written for a purpose.
+They are not fully polished programs.

 FileReadandPlot.py - code that takes txt files and plots a graph for each two columns in the text file.